Annotated Bibliography Format & Examples

 - Is the source providing you with a different perspective on your topic, or changing your beliefs or thinking about your subject?

-To make it easier for you to create your reference page, write your notes in the format you will be using when you construct this part of the assignment.
-Once you have identified all of the sources you wish to include, you will merely need to insert what you have already written on the page and write your introduction, which is explained in the next section.
+To make it easier for you to create your reference page, write your notes in the format you will be using when you construct this part of the assignment (for instance, as short phrases or complete sentences).
+Once you have identified all of the sources you wish to include, you will merely need to insert what you have already written on the page and write your citation, which is explained in the next section.

 Click here for additional information and a supplementary annotated bibliography sample.
-For an MLA bibliography example (with annotations), scroll down and check out our visual example of an MLA annotated bibliography below.
+For an MLA bibliography example (with annotations), check out our visual example of an MLA annotated bibliography.

 Step 2: Write the descriptions

-An annotated bibliography entry may be written either as direct phrases or complete sentences.
+An annotated bibliography entry may be written either as short phrases or complete sentences.
 Your instructor will advise you of which approach you are required to take.

 Annotations should include either: